CLOSED CHURCHES WITHIN THE

 self-supporting in 1906.
 The church was

-moved to the Bennett charge in 1927, and then moved to the Abbott charge when
+moved to the Bennett charge in 1927, and then moved to

-Derr was placed with Bennett in 1947.
+the Abbott charge when Derr was placed with Bennett in 1947.
+The church reported 67 members in 1952 and

-The church reported 67 members in 1952 and was discontinued in 1953.
+was discontinued in 1953.

 NOTE1: The following 1888

-superindent’s report, page 37, article describes the organization.
+superintendent’s report, page 37, article describes the organization.

-On the 19th of March, by request, I
+On the 19th of March, by request, I organized

-over one hundred… Lots have been secured
+hundred… Lots have been secured on

-on Sherman Street for a church, which must be built soon to accommodate these
+Sherman Street for a church, which must be built soon to accommodate these

 people.